-Wisdom teeth sometimes referred to as “third molars,” are the last teeth to erupt on each side of the jaws.
+Wisdom teeth, sometimes referred to as “third molars,” are the last teeth to erupt on each side of the jaws.
 They usually erupt between the ages of 16 and 25.
 Since they are the last permanent teeth to erupt, there is often not enough room in the mouth to properly accommodate them.
-This can lead to esthetic and oral health complications, especially if the teeth become impacted.
+This can lead to aesthetic and oral health complications, especially if the teeth become impacted.

 - After they erupt, your wisdom teeth may press against your other teeth, causing tooth crowding and bite misalignments.
 They may also damage the adjacent teeth, your second molars.

-• Your jaw is not large enough.
-Simply put, your jaw bone may not be large enough for the third set of molars
+- Simply put, your jawbone may not be large enough for the third set of molars.

 - Wisdom teeth are hard to clean with your toothbrush and dental floss.
-You may develop cavities or gum disease as a result
+You may develop cavities or gum disease as a result.

 Tooth extraction is a relatively routine procedure; however, the removal of wisdom teeth requires minor surgery.
 Before the surgery, we will use a local anesthetic to numb the area.
-We also recommend some form of sedation, usually a nitrous oxide or IV sedation.
+We also recommend some form of sedation, usually nitrous oxide or IV sedation.

 The stitches will typically dissolve after a few days.
 We will stuff gauze pads on the surgical sites to reduce bleeding.
 Most people have little or no pain after surgery.
 Swelling and mild discomfort are common for about three days or so.
 We recommend over-the-counter pain medications, like ibuprofen, to curb discomfort.
 In some cases, we may prescribe pain medication.

 It may take a few weeks for your mouth to completely heal.
 During this time, we recommend you use an ice pack on your face to reduce swelling.
 A heating pad can also be used for a sore jaw.
-Also, be sure to eat soft foods like pasta, rice, or soup to avoid disrupting the surgical site.
+Also, be sure to eat soft foods like pasta, rice or soup to avoid disrupting the surgical site.
 If you develop a fever or experience severe pain, please contact us immediately.

 Schedule a Consultation